Find out about what causes constipation and soiling and how you can help your child with diet, toilet routines and medications.

 After scoliosis surgery, there are some personal care issues you may be faced with.
 Read the experiences of other teens that also had scoliosis surgery.

-Your child needs to take the medicine called atropine.
-This information sheet explains what atropine does, how to give it and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called prucalopride.
+This information sheet explains what prucalopride does, how to give it and what side effects or problems your child may have when they take this medicine.